jim1001/paper/paper.md

 John Smith, University of Elsewhere
 Kamilla Kopec-Harding, University of Manchester

+# Abstract

+A concise summary of our work and findings.

 # Introduction
 We present aircraft measurements of BBOA over West Africa.
 Particle size was measured using a PCASP (Bloggs et al 2004).